-Opening the 1980s, Kim did gain some attention for the mystery/thriller The Mirror Crack'd (1980), but it did nothing for her career.
+Opening the 1980s, Kim gained some attention for the mystery/thriller The Mirror Crack'd (1980), but it did nothing for her career.
 For the rest of the decade, Kim was out of movies and only had a few television gigs.
-In 1983, Kim appeared in the ensemble TV movie, Malibu (1983) (TV).
-She had a cameo role in the pilot episode of the short-lived "Alfred Hitchcock Presents" (1985) redux in 1985.
-From 1986 to 1987, Kim played the mysterious "Kit Marlowe" in 19 episodes of the TV series "Falcon Crest" (1981).
-In 1990, Kim starred in The Children (1990), and gave a great performance in a leading role opposite Ben Kingsley.
+In 1983, Kim appeared in the ensemble TV movie, Malibu (1983).
+She had a cameo role in the pilot episode of the short-lived Alfred Hitchcock Presents (1985) redux in 1985.
+From 1986 to 1987, Kim played the mysterious "Kit Marlowe" in 19 episodes of the TV series Falcon Crest (1981).
+In 1990, Kim starred in The Children (1990), and gave a great performance opposite Ben Kingsley.
 However, the film had a very limited release.
 Kim's last film to date was 1991's Liebestraum (1991), in which she played a terminally ill woman with a past.
-The film was a major disappointment in every aspect, and making it was an especially unhappy experience for Kim, who clashed with director Mike Figgis over how to play her character.
+The film was a major disappointment in every aspect.
+Making it was an especially unhappy experience for Kim, who clashed with director Mike Figgis over how to play her character.
 Kim hasn't acted since then, and admittedly never reached her potential.
 Although she has regrets about her career, she has ruled out any plans for a comeback.
-Kim says she just isn't cut out for a Hollywood life.
+Kim says she just isn't cut for a Hollywood life.